Generate malicious QR codes to hack phones and scanners

 Step 3: Encode custom payloads

-To encode a custom payload, we can first create a text file containing what we want to encode.
-Each will be a new payloads.
+To encode a custom payloads, we can first create a text file that contains what we want to encode.
+Each line will be a new payloads.
 First, we can create a text file by typing nano badstuff.txt to create a text file.

 ~/QRGen/genqr$ nano badstuff.txt